-The overall goal in dealing with consumers is to conduct ourselves as professionals, treat each consumer with the respect and dignity they deserve, and work with the consumer to find the best solution for everyone.
-For more than 20 years, North American Recovery has exceled at having an almost zero complaint rate, while still providing industry leading recovery results—typically 300 to 400% higher than industry standards.
-It is a challenging prospect, but we accomplish it by having pain-snakingly thorough initial and on-going training programs.
-By hiring the best collectors, supervisors and managers, and finally, by putting it all together in a system that just plain works.
+The overall goal in dealing with consumers is to conduct ourselves as professionals, treat each consumer with the respect and dignity they deserve, and work with them to find the best solution for everyone.
+For more than 20 years, North American Recovery has excelled at having an almost zero complaint rate while still providing industry-leading recovery results—typically 300 to 400% higher than industry standards.
+It is a challenging prospect, but we accomplish it by having painstakingly thorough initial and on-going training programs.
+By hiring the best collectors, supervisors, and managers, and finally, by putting it all together in a system that just plain works.
 Here is how we do it:

 We start by training our collectors to really listen to the consumer.
-Then, when we have enough information to understand that individual consumer’s unique situation we work with them and find a mutually acceptable solution.
-During this process we NEVER bully consumers; we treat them with respect.
+Then, when we have enough information to understand that individual consumer’s unique situation, we work with them to find a mutually acceptable solution.
+During this process, we NEVER bully consumers; we treat them with respect.
 We never belittle a consumer or speak in a condescending manner.
 This high level of respect helps consumers feel comfortable with us.
-The know we are not attacking them personally; we are simply performing a job for our client.
-Our professional attitude, our non-confrontational approach, and the high level of respect we show for consumers all combine to reduce if not completely eliminate complaints.
+They know we are not attacking them personally; we are simply performing a job for our client.
+Our professional attitude, our non-confrontational approach, and the high level of respect we show for consumers all combine to reduce, if not completely eliminate, complaints.

 In addition to our professional attitude toward the consumer, we give consumers an additional option to resolve their possible concerns.
-When a consumer feels that he or she is not making progress with the collector, our collector will refer the consumer to the Vice President of Collections, Justin Denney.
-Justin personally take all complaint calls.
-On these calls Justin again listens carefully and only after he knows the details surrounding the consumer’s unique situation, does he then offer solutions and options to assist the consumer.
-Justin's job is to resolve any concerns in our office so the consumer is 100% satisfied.
+When a consumer feels that he or she is not making progress with the collector, our collectors will refer the consumer to our Supervisor Call Group.
+This group of collectors is made up of our top performers and most confident agents.
+On these calls, the supervisor listens carefully and only after they know the details surrounding the consumer’s unique situation, do they then offer solutions and options to assist the consumer.
+The supervisor's job is to resolve any concerns in our office so the consumer is 100% satisfied.
 These procedures help a consumer feel satisfied that we have adequately addressed his or her complaint.
 Resolving a consumer's frustration and concerns in a professional, respectful manner allows the consumer to move forward and make an arrangement to pay their account.

 Other collection agencies are reluctant to share their calls with a client because those agencies cannot guarantee their collectors are treating every consumer with professionalism.
 We don't have that concern.
 We do not pressure our collectors, so they do not feel the need to pressure the consumer.
-We pay our collectors very well—and take care of them as employees.
+We pay our collectors very well and take care of them as employees.
 This means they work in a low-stress environment.
-That environment ensures they treat consumers with respect—and keep their composure when a consumer becomes upset or even belligerent or abusive.
+That environment ensures they treat consumers with respect and know how to keep their composure when a consumer becomes upset or even belligerent or abusive.

 If an investigation is warranted—whether from an internal audit or an external source—it begins with a complete review of all account notes, a review of the collection notices we have sent, and listening to every call we have ever made on the account—this includes calls to relatives, neighbors, friends, the consumer, the consumer's attorney, etc. After reviewing these items, the manager analyzes the validity of the complaint and categorizes the complaint into one of the three following groups: